 ABSTRACT: A listing of descriptive terms and identifying codes for reporting medical services and procedures performed by physicians in an outpatient setting.

-Centers for Medicare and Medicaid Services
+U.S. Department of Health and Human Services, Centers for Medicare and Medicaid Services

 Health Care Common Procedural Coding System